JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref4]: Charles B. Heiser, Jr., "The Sunflower (_Helianthus annuus_) in Mexico: Further Evidence for a North American Domestication," _Genetic Resources and Crop Evolution_ 55, no. 1 (2008): 9-13.

-[^ref5]: Frank J. Anderson, "The Coloquios of Garcia da Orta, and the Dos Libros of Nicolas Monardes," in _An Illustrated History of the Herbals_ (New York: Columbia University Press, 1997), 201-09.

-[^ref6]: Arthur K. Wheelock, Jr., _From Botany to Bouquets: Flowers in Northern Art_ (Washington, D.C.: National Gallery of Art, 1999).

-[^ref7]: F. de Nave and D. Imhof, eds., _Botany in the Low Countries: (end of the 15th centry, ca. 1650) Plantin-Moretus Museum Exhibition_ (Antwerp: City of Antwerp, the Plantin-Moretus Museum and the Stedelijk Prentenkabinet (Municipal Printroom), 1993), ##.

-[^ref8]: Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” _Genetic Resources and Crop Evolution_ 45 (1988): 449.

-[^ref9]: Ibid., 449 [check source].

 [^ref10]: Nicolas Barker, _Hortus Eystettensis: The Bishop's Garden and Besler's Magnificent Book_ (New York: H.N.
 Abrams, 1995).

 [^ref11]: Ray Desmond, “A Garden at Eichstätt,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 58-66.